 Maps are optimised for end users

-When you view the map as the administrator, your maps are objectively slower than when they are viewed by anyone you share the map with.
+When you view your maps as an administrator, they're objectively slower than when viewed by anyone you share the map with.
+So, what gives?

-There are two primary reasons for this: firstly, the data overhead required to load the administration panel and all associated account tools when you are signed in to your account; and secondly, because we generate fresh map tiles every time you make changes to any map visualisation layer.
-This requires clearing the caches for the updated layer group and then regenerating tiles for the layer group, along with any other instances of that data that exists in other layers in the same map.
+There are a couple of reasons for this.
+First, there's the data overhead required to load the administration panel and all associated account tools when you're signed in to your account.
+Second, every time you make changes to any map visualisation layer, we generate fresh map tiles, which requires clearing the caches for the updated layer group and then regenerating tiles for the layer group, along with any other instances of that data that exists in other layers in the same map.

-For the layer you edit, the number of layers and the complexity of the data of each layer that share the same layer group determines how fast this process is.
-For example, a layer group with a single layer will regenerate faster than a layer group containing 7 complex layers, as we regenerate the entire merged layer group.
+The complexity of the layer group also affects how fast the regeneration process is.
+For instance, a layer group with a single layer regenerates faster than a layer group containing 7 complex layers since we regenerate the entire merged layer group.

-End users of the map who aren’t signed in to Mango see an interface that doesn’t have the extra data overhead of the administration panel, and all the tiles they see are retrieved from the cache, so a map that has not undergone recent style or feature updates will load faster for them than for the administrator who has just edited a feature.
+End users who aren't signed in to Mango see an interface that doesn't have the extra data overhead of the administration panel, and all the tiles they see are retrieved from the cache.
+So, a map that hasn't undergone recent style or feature updates will load faster for them than for the administrator who has just edited a feature.

-The worldwide content delivery network used by Mango has endpoints across the globe, making map load time fast for users everywhere.
+But fear not, our worldwide content delivery network has endpoints across the globe, ensuring fast map load times for users no matter where they are.

-There are several things that can be done to make Mango run more quickly for end users:
+If you're still seeing slow maps when viewing maps, there are several things that can be done to make things faster for end users:

 Mango's tile cache system means we will transform your data for any given zoom level and location into tiles every time you update the layer group.
 Once a tile is generated, we store the tile in our global Content Delivery Network (CDN) cache.
 Retrieving files from our global CDN is much faster than calculating and generating new tiles from our servers, so the next next time that zoom level and location is viewed, we simply retrieve the tile from our CDN.